HaxeBeluga/beluga/doc/01-Getting started.md

 > haxe TestSetupProject.hxml
 ```

-Point your document root to TestProject/bin folder,
+- Point your document root to TestProject/bin folder
-and don't forget to activate the apache module rewrite.
+- Don't forget to activate the apache module rewrite.
+- And put the provided .htaccess into the bin folder.

 You can now access to your website with a working login form !